Jhilik Bhattacharjee

-Jhilik Bhattacharjee is an Indian actress, who works in Odia and Bengali film industry.
+Jhilik Bhattacharjee is an Indian actress and filmmaker, who works in Odia and Bengali film industry.
+Lahari, directed by Amartya Bhattacharyya and made under her production won the National Film Award for Best Feature Film in Odia at the 72nd National Film Awards.

 Early life

 Bhattacharjee was born in West Bengal.
 Her father is Mrityunjay Bhattacharjee and mother is Sumana Bhattacharjee.
 She is a trained dancer in Bharat Natyam and Katthak.
 She has also learnt modern dance from Shiamak Davar Dance Institute.
 She was also an assistant director under Mani Ratnam.

 Personal life

 She is married to MLA Pritiranjan Ghadai in a private marriage ceremony in Chilika on 11 March 2020.
 Her father in law is the Former Finance Minister and BJD Vice President Sri Prafulla Chandra Ghadai.

 Career

 Bhattacharjee started her career with the Bengali film Tomaye Bhalo Bashi.
 Apart from Tomaye Bhalo Bashi she has done many Bengali films such as Classmate, Identity, Neel Lohit, Encounter.
 In 2013 she made her debut with the Odia film Target.
 Apart from Target she has done many Odia film such as Akhire Akhire, Lekhu Lekhu Lekhi Deli, Super Michua, Zabardast Premika, Love You Hamesha.